jonathan-zlatin/Bricker/README.md

 ## Bricker Game

 Welcome to the Bricker game!
-This exciting arcade-style game was implemented as part of the Object-Oriented Programming (OOP) course at the Hebrew University, taught by Dan Nirel.
+This exciting arcade-style game was implemented as part of the Object-Oriented Programming (OOP) course at the Hebrew University.

 ### Overview